mspnp/app-service-environments-ILB-deployments/README.md

 * __Azure Key Vault__ stores any secrets and credentials required by the apps.
 Use this option over storing secrets directly in the application.

 * __GitHub Actions__ provides continuous integration and continuous deployment capabilities in this architecture.
 Because the App Service Environment is in the virtual network, a virtual machine is used as a jumpbox inside the virtual network to deploy apps in the App Service plans.
-The action builds the apps outside the virtual network.
-For enhanced security and seamless RDP/SSH connectivity, consider using Azure Bastion instead of a traditional jumpbox.
-Azure Bastion provides secure and seamless RDP and SSH connectivity to virtual machines directly through the Azure portal without exposing public IP addresses, reducing the attack surface and eliminating the need to manage and secure jumpbox credentials or open inbound ports.
+The action uses a self-hosted agent inside the jumpbox to build and deploy.

 ## Deploy the reference implementation